cwchentw/lightweight-cms/content/deployment.md

 $ sudo dnf install nginx php php-fpm
 ```

-Some CentOS still provides older PHP, which is incompatible with mdcms.
+Some CentOS still provides older PHP, which is incompatible with Lightweight CMS.

 Run this command to install packages for Composer: